What is Chicken Paprikash?

 What to serve with Chicken Paprikash

-The classic pairing is a small Hungarian dumpling called Nokedli.
+The classic pairing is a small Hungarian dumpling called Nokedli which is similar to German Spaetzle.
 They’re made with eggs and flour and can be prepared from scratch while you’re waiting for the chicken to cook.
 In the US, Paprika Chicken is usually served with egg noodles, but I find the craggy surface of Nokedli is better suited for hanging onto the delicious Paprikash sauce.
 Other suitable options include boiled potatoes, mashed potatoes, rice, or bread.

-- 1 kilogram chicken (12 drumsticks and thighs)
+- 1 kilogram chicken legs (12 drumsticks and thighs)